veronikaro/MonteCarloMarkovChainMethods/report.md

 (probability of noise = **0.2**, iterations = 1687500, neighbors = 8)

-These graphs allow to see how the percentage of wrong pixels is decreasing (though this can't be easily seen on the image)
+These graphs allow us to see how the percentage of wrong pixels is decreasing (though this can't be easily seen on the image)

 **Beta values vs PSNR**: